Window Components Terminology

 Sash

-The part of the window that contains the panes of glass.
-It can be fixed to the frame or can be movable.
+The sash is part of the window that contains the panes of glass.
+Essentially, sashes are the movable portion of the window.

 Sill